aeternity/aerepl/README.md

 100
 ```

+*NOTE*: in-REPL functions cannot use in-REPL variables and other functions yet.

 # Typechecking

 A common query is to ask about the type of an expression.
 This is done using the